brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 KMS: Considerations of using imported Key Material
 * You CANNOT use `EncryptedKeyMaterial` and `ImportTokenXXX` files twice - they are single use only.
-* You CANNOT enable _automatic key rotation_ for a CMK w/ imported Key Material.
+* You CANNOT enable _automatic key rotation_ for a CMK w/ imported Key Material (also applies to asymmetric CMKs and custom key stores backed by CloudHSM).
-* You CAN _manually rotate_ by repeating process of creating a new CMK w/ imported Key Material.
+* You CAN _manually rotate_ by repeating process of creating a new CMK with new imported Key Material.
 * You CAN delete imported keys immediately by deleting the Key Material.

 KMS: key rotation options